13 Reasons Why: Filming

 Filming for the series took place in the Northern Californian towns of Vallejo, Benicia, San Rafael, Crockett and Sebastopol during the summer of 2016.
 The 13-episode first season and the special were released on Netflix on March 31, 2017.
 Therapy dogs were present on set for the actors because of the intense and emotional content of the series.

 Filming for the second season began on June 12, 2017, but was briefly halted in October in response to the then-ongoing Northern California wildfires happening around the areas where the series was being filmed.
 Production on the second season wrapped in December 2017.
 The second season was released on May 18, 2018.

 Filming for the third season began on August 12, 2018, but was halted due to another wildfire until December 17.
 Filming was scheduled to be completed on February 6, 2019.

-The fourth season began filming in July 2019 and finished in December 2019.
+The fourth season began filming in July 2019 and finished that December.

 Release

 The first season was released on Netflix on March 31, 2017.
-It received positive reviews, who praised its subject matter and acting, particularly the performances of Minnette and Langford.
+It received positive reviews, which praised its subject matter and acting, particularly the performances of Minnette and Langford.
 For her performance, Langford received a Golden Globe Award nomination for Best Actress – Television Series Drama.
 However, its graphic depiction of issues such as suicide and rape (along with other mature content) prompted concerns from mental health professionals.
 In response, Netflix added a warning card and from March 2018 on, a video plays at the start of each season warning viewers about its themes.
 In July 2019, Netflix edited out the suicide scene in the first season's final episode.

 Netflix renewed 13 Reasons Why for a second season in May 2017 due to the success of the initial 13 episodes; filming of the second season began the next month and concluded that December.
 The second season was released on May 18, 2018.
 Coinciding with the release of the second season, Netflix released a video with the cast that cautioned viewers on some of the topics covered in the show and provided a support website with crisis numbers for people affected by depression, anxiety and other mental health issues.
 A third season was ordered in June 2018 and was released on August 23, 2019.
 In August 2019, the series had been renewed for a fourth and final season, which premiered on June 5, 2020.
 Critical and audience reaction to the series has been divided, with the program generating controversy between audiences and industry reviewers alongside acquiring a loyal following.